Anti-establishment rocker holds key to reshaping Poland

 “We want to build a force, which lefties, liberals, and faggots are afraid of.
 We want to build a Polish national force,” Winnicki told supporters at a rally in 2012.

-The National Movement backs a more restrictive immigration policy, reneging on the EU’s Lisbon Treaty, boosting links with countries such as China and Belarus and “militarizing the nation”.
+The National Movement backs a more restrictive immigration policy, reneging on the EU’s Lisbon Treaty, boosting links with countries such as China and Belarus and “militarising the nation”.

 Kaczynski has in the past distanced himself from the movement, which critics accuse of anti-Semitism and racism - charges it denies.
 In its election campaign, PiS attracted many centrist voters who would probably find any deal with Winnicki unpalatable.